kentv0/devop-projects/infrastructure/README.md

         * On Windows, press the ```Windows Key``` and search "docker"
 5. Verify Running
     * Open a ```Terminal```
-    * Enter the following command:
+    * List Docker containers with the command:
         ```tcsh
         $ docker ps
         ```